ShadiyahMangru/AWSCertifiedDeveloperAssociate/README.md

 - network load balancer -- TCP
 - all load balancers have health check capability
 - with load balancer, assigned a DNS.  if have an EC2 instance with an IP address (an IP that may not be fixed), can use load balancer to register this EC2 instance as a target EC2 instance and configure the security group associated with that EC2 instance so that incoming (port 80) traffic ONLY COMES FROM LOAD BALANCER.
 Now only reach .html info from that EC2 instance from load balancer DNS address (can no longer access from EC2 instance IP (maybe unfixed) address)
+- with Load Balancers, enable stickiness so user's don't have to reauthenticate when switch pages/instances

 ### ASG:
 - IAM roles attached to an ASG will get assigned to EC2 instances
 - when creating an ASG, step 1 creates launch config (incl. user data for boot instructions)
 - $(hostname -f) on echo line (of user data script) will display address of different instances to which load balancer routing

+### EBS:
+- a network drive
+- can attach to instances while they're running
+- detachable but locked to an AZ
+- resizable
+- snapshots (i) to backup and (ii) for volume migration (to recreate EBS volume in another AZ)
+- when EBS volume encrypted, get (i) encrypted data at rest, (ii) encrypted data in flight, (iii) all snapshots encrypted, (iv) all volumes created from snapshots are encrypted
+- instance store -- EBS volumes that do not come with root (therefore on termination, instance store lost)

 <br>